 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your HVAC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your HVAC system.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that prevents ALL contaminants and all the air from getting into your Longmont home.
-That's all-out air filtration, but would also be the least comfortable way to go.
+Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from getting into your Longmont home.
+That's maximum air filtration, but would also be the least comfortable way to go.

-Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning service advisor to verify your system has the capability of moving the suitable quantity of air through higher efficiency filters.
-You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+A safe bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used based upon the advice of your Service Experts Heating & Air Conditioning service advisor to verify your system has the capability of moving the proper quantity of air through higher efficiency filters.
+You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

 Filtration has changed significantly over the past several years.
-Early on, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Early on, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 The story is different today.
-Longmont area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Longmont area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!